hackclub/hackclub/workshops/3D Heatmap/README.md

 # Keep Hacking!

-There so many exciting things you can make now!
+There are so many exciting things you can make now!

-For example, plotting graphs and building things like the 3D models.
+For example, plotting graphs and building things like the 3D models etc.

-Now it's your turn to apply what you know to make more projects!.
-Here's some inspiration on ways you can make new projects even cool!
+Now it's your turn to apply what you know to make exciting projects!.
+Here are some inspirations to make cool new projects.

 \